-Christmas can be a boom time for online retailers and bargain-hunting consumers alike.
-At the same time however, lurking on the Dark Web are fraudsters and rogue employees looking to ruin your festive shopping spree.
-Commercial disputes lawyer and cyber-crime expert, Oliver Smith looks at combatting the festive online fraud onslaught.
+Christmas can be a boom time for online retailers and bargain-hunting consumers alike, especially with the increase in online shopping during the pandemic.
+At the same time, however, lurking on the web are hackers and rogue employees looking to ruin your festive shopping spree.
+Commercial disputes lawyer and cyber-crime expert Oliver Smith looks at combatting the festive online fraud onslaught.

 The winter holidays are the gift that keeps on giving for cyber criminals who thrive on popular promotional dates such as Black Friday, Cyber Monday and the January sale season.
-Indeed, theft of sensitive data from online businesses is a serious and growing problem, according to official figures for the High Court which show a 25% rise in data theft cases by disgruntled employees in 2016.
+According to the National Fraud Intelligence Bureau, last Christmas there were over 17,000 reports of online shopping fraud, with an average loss of £775.
 Increased reliance on technology has made businesses more vulnerable to theft of large volumes of valuable data such as customer email addresses or other sensitive information like profit margins or passwords.
 The number of passwords consumers now have to remember means they, understandably, often use the same or similar passwords for many of their accounts.
-When one is compromised it can make other accounts vulnerable.
+When one is compromised, it can make other accounts vulnerable.

 There are, however, technical and legal solutions available to the savvy online retailer and shopper.
 Many big tech companies like Apple, Microsoft and Google offer encrypted password apps which will remember or create any number of complex different passwords for all your online accounts.
 The best part is that you only need to remember one password to use it.
-Meanwhile, there are many new software programs for businesses to help them police and protect their data.
-This will become particularly important when the new General Data Protection Regulation (GDPR) comes into operation on 25 May 2018 which makes certain individuals at companies responsible for data breaches and allows large fines based on a percentage of annual turnover.
+Alternatively, you can save your passwords on your internet browser and they will automatically input them for you but you must ensure that access to your computer is password-protected.
+Some websites offer two-factor authentication, where they will text you a new code to input each time you log in.
+Meanwhile, there are many software programs for businesses to help them police and protect their data.
+This is particularly important as under the General Data Protection Regulation (GDPR) companies responsible for data breaches can receive large fines based on a percentage of annual turnover.